8 Aug 2022

 For instance, if a police station makes an offer for $10,000 if someone provides information leading to the arrest of a criminal, by posting flyers around town, a notice of revocation should take the same form.
 Notice of revocation should also be posted as flyers around town.

-Apart from revocation, an offer made by an offeror to an offeree can terminate through the following ways:
+Apart from revocation, an offer made by an offeror to an offeree can terminate in the following ways:

 Lapse of time